acfinspace/Spacelibraryoftales/docs/authors/miscauthors/cecilievale_apoem.md

 > Original post: [https://forums.eveonline.com/t/yc123-union-day-celebrations-short-written-works-contest/325391/](https://forums.eveonline.com/t/yc123-union-day-celebrations-short-written-works-contest/325391/)

-> A poem, reflecting how emotions must be held in check, and how difficult it can be to conform to a cultural standard thrust upon you.
+> Author’s Note: A poem, reflecting how emotions must be held in check, and how difficult it can be to conform to a cultural standard thrust upon you.
 Of comrades lost in battles.
 Of unrequited love.
 A glimpse into the difficulty of Caldari life.

 > Entry for the YC123 Union Day Celebrations - Short Written Works contest.